Type: Trad, 80 ft (24 m)

 More like 5.9, gear up to #4

 I have been up dozens of these Robbins FA's now and likely 2nd ascent.
-He always climbed these cracks ground up, no precleaning, infact they are never cleaned and the choss is horrifying. every single face hold comes off in your hands or under your feet. the sides of the crack have a layer of crumb cake that will not take pro.
+He always climbed these cracks ground up, no precleaning, infact they are never cleaned and the choss is horrifying.
+Every single face hold comes off in your hands or under your feet.
+The sides of the crack have a layer of crumb cake that will not take pro.
 There are basketball sized holds that look solid and slip right off with the smooth basalt cracks.
 He survived all these crazy cracks to die in a avalanche.
 I did a major cleaning of this on 11/29/21 , got out dangerous loose blocks and scraped out the crumbling crack.
-It now has a anchor.
+It now has an anchor.

-Location
+Location Suggest change

 next crack to the right of Never forget your friends.

-Protection
+Protection Suggest change

-very convoluted trad anchor at top.
-It now has a bolted anchor.
+Bolted anchor.
 Mostly hand size but will take a lot of #.5.

 Photos